Yocto Kria Support¶

 cp tmp/deploy/images/k24-smk/devicetree/SMK-zynqmp-sck-kd-g-revA.dtb <dtb_path>

-add prebuilt DTB build in above path to conf/local.conf in the wic image builds local.conf
+# Add the prebuilt DTB build in above path to `conf/local.conf` in the .wic image builds `local.conf`.

 PRECOMPILED_DTB_FILES_DIR = <DTB_PATH>